GianlucaP17/DependencyInversion31layer/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to [Your Name] at [your.email@example.com].
+If you have any questions or need further assistance, feel free to reach out to Gianluca at Gianlucapo.apps@gmail.com.

 Thank you for your interest in this project!
 We hope it serves as a helpful resource for understanding iOS app architecture with Dependency Inversion and SOLID principles.